guarin/voting_behavior_analysis/docs/index.md

 Of the two common justification for their existence, only one seem to hold up.

 Swiss political party do regroup politicians of similar opinions.
-Regrouping people voting in a similar way is equal to regrouping people by their party membership.
+Regrouping people that votes in a similar way results in regrouping people by their party membership.

 However, they are not needed to form a government.
 The politicians that get elected are not a good representation of the party they belong to.
-Furthermore, they are criticized for also being unrepresentative of the general population .
-By assuming that the national council is more representative of the population, a pick that doesn't take into account the political party can be performed, contracting the second common justification for political party existence.
+Furthermore, they are criticized for being unrepresentative of the general population .
+By assuming that the national council is more representative of the population, a pick that doesn't take into account the political party can be performed, contradicting the second common justification for political party existence.